 There's not much more to say than I have been very blessed to have chosen a career path that I have loved every minute and step of the way.
 I can also honestly say, as Country Singer Randy Travis once told me, “The hard work causes the luck to happen.”Television

-- Co-host and lifestyle contributor, Arizona Midday KPNX Ch 12 (Present)
+- Co-host and lifestyle contributor, Arizona Midday KPNX Ch 12 for 13 years (Present)

 - Host/Producer Jan D'Atri's Heart and Home (hour daily KAZ-TV Ch 13)